volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

-25th January 2018
+10th Febuary 2018
 #	VOLUMIO SPOTIFY CONNECT 2 PLUGIN

-This new version use librespot https://github.com/plietar/librespot and some fork...
+This new version is based librespot https://github.com/librespot-org/librespot and the great addition from @ashthespy https://github.com/ashthespy for metadata integration in volumio!

 It is still in dev and some feature are missing.